Muxelchen/Roomies/roomies-backend/documentation/PRODUCTION_DEPLOYMENT.md

 # CORS (only needed if you use a web client)
 # CLIENT_URL=https://your-web-origin
 ```

+First deploy only (to auto-create tables): set `DB_SYNCHRONIZE=true`.
+After the first successful deploy and health check, remove it or set to `false` and redeploy.

 Notes:
 - Do not commit secrets.
 Use your platform’s secret manager.